lyanrarue/personal-site/content/Projects/board.md

 ## Back Story

 In early 2025, I had started to plateau in my climbing ability.
-I took a deep diving into training for climbing and started [hangboard training](https://www.rei.com/learn/expert-advice/how-to-use-a-hangboard-to-train-for-rock-climbing.html).
+I took a deep dive into training for climbing and started [hangboard training](https://www.rei.com/learn/expert-advice/how-to-use-a-hangboard-to-train-for-rock-climbing.html).

 I was pretty dissatisfied with the off the shelf apps I could find to track my hangboard workouts.
-The UIs were either clunky, lacked the customization I needed entirely, or locked them behind premium paid plans.
+The UIs were either clunky, lacked the customization I needed, or locked features I needed behind premium paid plans.
 As a result, I started to just use my phone's timer.
 Tracking timing and reps and sets while also hanging my entire body weight of a tiny edge got old fast though, so one night I resolved to make Board.

 I sat down and laid out the following requirements: